radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 To exclude attributes in changelog searches:

-1. In the Control Panel > Manage > Directory Browser expand cn=config and ou=groups.
+1. In the Control Panel > Manage > Directory Browser expand cn=config and ou=globalgroups.

 2. Select cn=ChangelogAllowedAttributesOnly.

-3. Add users and/or groups that you do not want to have access to the “changes” attribute for certain attributes.
+3. On the right, click **MANAGE GROUP** to add explicit users and/or groups that you do not want to have access to the “changes” attribute for certain attributes.

+5. Click **SAVE** to exit the Manage Group window.
+6. In the logged in user menu (top right), click Open Classic Control Panel.
+Login as a user that is associated with the Directory Administrator role.
-5. On the Zookeeper tab, expand `radiantone/<version>/<clustername>/config`.
+7. On the Zookeeper tab, expand `radiantone/<version>/<clustername>/config`.

-6. Select vds_server.conf.
+8. Select vds_server.conf.

-7. In the pane on the right, find changelogExcludedAttributes.
+9. In the pane on the right, find changelogExcludedAttributes.

-8. Click **Edit Mode**.
+10. Click **Edit Mode**.

-9. In the brackets, enter attributes to be excluded in a comma-separated list.
+11. In the brackets, enter attributes to be excluded in a comma-separated list.
 Wrap each attribute in double quotes.
 For example:

 ```
 ["mail", "l", "homePhone"],